-- When separating the yolks from the whites be very careful not to get any yolk in the white or the meringue won’t reach stiff peaks.
+- When separating the yolks from the whites, be very careful not to get any yolk in the white, or the meringue won’t reach stiff peaks.

 - You could also make these for baby showers, wedding showers, or even weddings.
-Just leave white or paint the stripe blue or pink to suit your needs.
+Just leave it white or paint the stripe blue or pink to suit your needs.

 - 3 large egg whites

 - 1/4 teaspoon pure peppermint extract

 - pinch of salt

 - Red food coloring (the gel kind works best), optional